Sibylle Hamann: Life

 Hamann lives in Vienna and is the mother of two children.

 At the federal congress of the Greens on July 6, 2019, she was elected to third place on the federal list (behind Werner Kogler and Leonore Gewessler).
 In the National Council election on September 29, 2019, she received 2098 preferential votes.

-Today, Sibylle Hamann is a member of the National Council Club of the Greens and is her party's spokesperson for education.
-She is secretary of the parliamentary education committee and a member of the culture committee, the science committee and the social affairs committee.
+Sibylle Hamann was a member of the National Council Club of the Greens and her party's spokesperson for education.
+She served as the secretary of the parliamentary education committee and as member of the culture committee, the science committee and the social affairs committee.

 The nationwide "100 Schools – 1000 Opportunities" program can be traced back to her initiative as an education politician.
 This enables 100 primary and secondary schools with particularly difficult conditions to break new ground in school development.
 The locations can try out new educational concepts and receive additional resources to do so.
 The project is being scientifically supported by a research group from the University of Vienna.

+Hamann's tenure as parliamentarian lasted 5 years, ending on October 23, 2024.
+She now teaches at a middle school in Vienna.